tagpro/cla/README.md

 1. Run the command `npm link` from the root folder of 'cla' to install the command line tool.
 2. Run `zendesk-cla` in the same command line interface or a new cli to start the application.

+Warning: Make sure you run this command in a directory where the data folder with required files are present

 ### Option 2
 You can run the application using node - `node ./src/index.js` or `npm start`.